amashaqi/AlmaRemainderApp-client/README.md

 1. Clone this project.
 2. Change the path in (./AlmaReminder/Android/local.properties) to your machine path.
 3. For running locally change host IP address in (./AlmaReminder/src/services/services.js) to your IP address
-3. Type npm install.
+3. Change the directory to AlmaRemainderApp-client Type npm install.
-4. change the directory to ios and type pod install.
+4. Change the directory to ios and type pod install.
-5. run the project using npx react-native start and then (i) for ios and (a) for android
+5. Run the project using npx react-native start and then (i) for ios and (a) for android